-- We depend on our ability to attract and retain experienced and productive advisors, and we are subject to competition in all aspects of our business. - Our financial condition and results of operations may be adversely affected by market fluctuations and other economic factors. - Significant interest rate changes could affect our profitability and financial condition. - Any damage to our reputation could harm our business and lead to a loss of revenue and net income. - Our business is subject to risks related to litigation, arbitration claims and regulatory actions. - · There are risks inherent in the independent broker-dealer business model. - We rely on third-party service providers, including off-shore providers, to perform technology, processing and support functions, and our operations are dependent on financial intermediaries that we do not control. - Lack of liquidity or access to capital could impair our business and financial condition. - Our business could be materially adversely affected as a result of the risks associated with acquisitions and investments. - Our risk management policies and procedures may not be fully effective in mitigating our risk exposure in all market environments or against all types of risks. - · We face competition in attracting and retaining key talent. - The securities settlement process exposes us to risks related to adverse movements in price. - Our indebtedness could adversely affect our financial condition and may limit our ability to use debt to fund future capital needs. - Restrictions under our Credit Agreement and the Indentures governing our senior unsecured notes (the "Notes") may prevent us from taking actions that we believe would be in the best interest of our business. - Provisions of our Credit Agreement and the Indentures could discourage an acquisition of us by a third-party. - Our insurance coverage may be inadequate or expensive. - Poor service or performance of the financial products that we offer or competitive pressures on pricing of such services or products may cause clients of our advisors to withdraw their assets on short notice. - A loss of our marketing relationships with manufacturers of financial products could harm our relationship with our advisors and, in turn, their clients. - · Changes in U.S. federal income tax law could make some of the products distributed by our advisors less attractive to clients. - The effects of the outbreak of COVID-19 have negatively affected the global economy, U.S. economy and global financial markets, and may disrupt our operations and our advisors' operations, which could have a material adverse effect on our business, financial condition and results of operations.
+- We depend on our ability to attract and retain experienced and productive advisors, and we are subject to competition in all aspects of our business. - Our financial condition and results of operations may be adversely affected by market fluctuations and other economic factors. - Significant interest rate changes could affect our profitability and financial condition. - · Any damage to our reputation could harm our business and lead to a loss of revenue and net income. - Our business is subject to risks related to litigation, arbitration claims and regulatory actions. - · There are risks inherent in the independent broker-dealer business model. - We rely on third-party service providers, including off-shore providers, to perform technology, processing and support functions, and our operations are dependent on financial intermediaries that we do not control. - · Lack of liquidity or access to capital could impair our business and financial condition. - Our business could be materially adversely affected as a result of the risks associated with acquisitions and investments. - Our risk management policies and procedures may not be fully effective in mitigating our risk exposure in all market environments or against all types of risks. - We face competition in attracting and retaining key talent. - The securities settlement process exposes us to risks related to adverse movements in price. - · Our indebtedness could adversely affect our financial condition and may limit our ability to use debt to fund future capital needs. - Restrictions under our Credit Agreement and the Indentures governing our senior unsecured notes (the "Notes") may prevent us from taking actions that we believe would be in the best interest of our business. - · Provisions of our Credit Agreement and the Indentures could discourage an acquisition of us by a third-party. - Our insurance coverage may be inadequate or expensive. - Poor service or performance of the financial products that we offer or competitive pressures on pricing of such services or products may cause clients of our advisors to withdraw their assets on short notice. - A loss of our marketing relationships with manufacturers of financial products could harm our relationship with our advisors and, in turn, their clients. - · Changes in U.S. federal income tax law could make some of the products distributed by our advisors less attractive to clients. - The effects of the COVID-19 pandemic have negatively affected the global economy, the U.S. economy and global financial markets, and may disrupt our operations.